 IMO, every month is a good time to visit Brisbane.
 There are loads of sightseeing and activities to do.
 But if you are after the exact months, see below.

 Now, here is the list of things you can see, do and experience in the city of Brisbane (some of them are free too!)
-You can also use it as Brisbane travel guide or Brisbane sightseeing list.
+You can also use it as a Brisbane travel guide or a Brisbane sightseeing list.

 Brisbane itinerary for a solo female traveller